 “At this point in my life, I am solely concerned with making my contribution to something larger than myself that will last forever.”

 Rebekah is from Huntsville and had the blessing of growing up surrounded by nature on Monte Sano Mountain.
 She attended Birmingham-Southern College and received a B.A. in urban environmental studies in 2009.
 After completing her undergraduate degree, Rebekah continued her education and received a M.S. in geography with a concentration in physical geography from the University of Alabama.
 Rebekah brings a wealth of field and research experience from her time at Birmingham-Southern and University of Alabama.
-Rebekah enjoys spending her free time relaxing and playing Frisbee with her two-year old chocolate lab, June.
+Rebekah enjoys spending her free time relaxing and playing Frisbee with her four-year old chocolate lab, June.